makrai/notes/feng2007-lang-agnost-bert-sent.md

     * The similarity between the source and target sentences is scored using cosine over the sentence embeddings produced by the BERT encoders
-* outperforms the previous SOTA, which are mostly bilingual models, on large bitext mining tasks e.g. the United Nations corpus (Ziemski+ 2016) and BUCC (Zweigenbaum+ 2018), containing pools with 10Ms and 100,000s of translation candidates, resp
+* outperforms the previous SOTA, which are mostly bilingual models, on large bitext mining tasks e.g the United Nations corpus (Ziemski+ 2016) and BUCC (Zweigenbaum+ 2018), containing pools with 10Ms and 100,000s of translation candidates, resp
 * Both tasks cover fr, de, es, ru, and zh, languages all having plenty of